Becksteinlab/lammps/doc/src/dump_image.rst

 .. versionadded:: TBD

-The *fcolor* keyword sets the color of any image objects created by a fix when using the color style "const.
+The *fcolor* keyword sets the color of any image objects created by a fix when using the color style "const".
 The first argument is the fix ID used with the *dump image fix* command and the second argument is the color name.
 The color name can be any of the 140 pre-defined colors (see below) or a color name defined by the *dump_modify color* option.